 Tanned skin – The trick with treating tanned skin with laser is that the tan fades with time, so the laser setting should be adjusted accordingly.
 Nevertheless, some clinics might forget to do so, which will result in overtreatment, burning and the need for the after-burning procedures outlined above.
 However, although tans do require skin-type settings adjustments, the hair-texture settings can remain the same throughout treatment.
 Only a 1064 yag laser is safe to treat tanned skin.

-Sunburns – Sunburns must never be treated with laser.
+Sunburns – Sunburns must never be treated with a laser.
 Talk about adding fuel to the fire, so to speak.

 Perfume, deodorant and hairspray – These types of products contain alcohol, which, if left on the skin, can literally catch fire during laser treatment.
 So, a technologist must always ask about these types of products before treatment.

-Hair not shaven close to the skin – When dark hair is still present on the skin during treatment it essentially distracts the laser and attracts its focus, which can result in burning or, at the very least, a good degree of sensitivity.
+Hair not shaved close to the skin – When dark hair is still present on the skin during treatment it essentially distracts the laser and attracts its focus, which can result in burning or, at the very least, a good degree of sensitivity.
 That’s why technicians must always have disposable razors on hand to ensure a close shave before treatment.
 If a client can’t reach an area themselves, then someone else can shave the area the night before a session.

 Razor burn before treatment – Any razor burn as a result of shaving just prior to treatment will leave redness and irritation on the skin that could result in some burning from the laser beam.
 That’s why it’s advisable to shave the night before, or to shave very carefully if done just before a session.